riccardotommasini/webstreams/_posts/2019-12-09-dbl-publish.md

 ![fig:dbl1](/images/dbl1.png "Figure 1"){:id="fig:dbl1"}*Figure 1*

-[Figure 1](#fig:dbl1) shows the three situations a practitioner might find when she/he wants to publish Web Streams.
+[Figure 1](#fig:dbl1) shows the possible situations practitioners may find when they want to publish streams on the Web.
 The lower-right quadrant identifies our ultimate goal, i.e., Streaming Linked Data.
 The other quadrants presents possible starting points, i.e., (upper-left) Web Data published in batches; (upper-right) Linked Data published in batches; and (lower-left) Web Data published as streams.

-The case of DBPedia Live Update Stream is the one identified by the upper-right quadrant, i.e., a Web Stream that is not linked yet.
+The case of DBPedia Live Update (DBL) Stream is the one identified by the upper-right quadrant, i.e., a Web Stream that is not linked yet.

 To proceed creating a Linked Data Stream we follow the publication pipeline included in the following [Figure](#fig:wes2).

 ![fig:wes2](/images/lifecycleragab.jpg){:id="fig:wes2"}
 *Figure 2*

+DBL data are already in RDF.
+Thus, it is not necessary to set up any conversion mechanism.
+Nevertheless, it is relevant to identify which ontology/vocabulary is used as well as identify the structure of the streams.

+DBL a *changelog* stream, i.e., the data represent changes to DBPedia and have the goal of keeping DBPedia replicas in-synch.
+A [Synchronization Tool](https://github.com/dbpedia/dbpedia-live-mirror/) designed to consume the batches and update the local DBPedia copy is available.

+The Stream, accessible via HTTP [at](http://downloads.dbpedia.org/live/changesets) is organized in four sub-streams:
+  - added, i.e., the RDF triples corresponding to added pages.
+  - removed, i.e., the RDF triples corresponding to removed pages.
+  - reinserted, i.e., RDF triples that need to be left unmodified after the update
+  - clear, i.e., only subjects of all added, removed and reInserted triples

+The ontology used is [DBPedia's Ontology](http://dbpedia.org/ontology/), which is generated from the manually created specifications in the DBpedia Mappings Wiki.

+For the publication, we wrote the stream annotation using [VoCaLS](/resources/vocals) and we released it using [TripleWave](/resource/triplewave).
 The following Listing presents the DBPedia Live VoCaLS Stream Descriptor.
-It contains basic information about the publisher and the licence.
+It contains basic information about the publisher and the license.
 We linked DBPedia ontology and other relevant datasets (lines 5-6).
 Finally, the VoCaLS file indicates an RSP engine accessible for query answering using the `vsd:publishedBy` property.